kylekrieg/Node-Red-Contesting-Dashboard/docs/DESCRIPTION.md

 #### Contest Name
 Enter in the Contest ID.
 To find the Contest ID for the current contest go to https://contestonlinescore.com/settings/ and look up the contest name and assoicated Contest ID.

+Click the RESET ALL FIELDS to remove all values from the Online Scoreboard.

 ---